LucasP1nheiro/e-commerce/README.md

 - View a list of products with images, descriptions, and prices 📦
 - Add products to your cart and view your cart 🛒
-- Make the checkout 💳
+- Complete the checkout process 💳
 - Access the product page to see more details 🔒
 - Search products 🔍